 Additionally, if you either (1) have been continuously employed by Huber or a participating affiliate on a full-time basis for at least 30 years, regardless of age, or (2) have been continuously employed by Huber or a participating affiliate on a full-time basis for at least 10 years and have attained age 55, Huber will contribute toward the cost of your and your eligible spouse's health care coverage.
-However, if all of your service has been with C.P.
-Kelco U.S., or if you transferred from C.P.
-Kelco U.S. Inc., to Huber or to another participating affiliate after December 31, 2005, you will not be eligible under the previously listed conditions.
-This is done through a fixedpremium subsidy that will help pay the monthly plan premium(s) for the coverage you select.
+This is done through a fixed-premium subsidy that will help pay the monthly plan premium(s) for the coverage you select.
 The amount of your fixed-premium subsidy will be determined by the retiree's age and years of service at the time of his or her retirement.
-Eligible spouses will receive a fixed-premium subsidy amount, which equates to half of the retiree's fixed-premium subsidy amount.
+Eligible spouses will receive a fixed-premium subsidy amount, which equates to half of the retiree's fixedpremium subsidy amount.